steedos/contract/README.md

-# contract-management-system
+# Steedos Contracts Management App / 合同管理系统
-Contract management system written in nodejs powered by Salesforce Lightning Design System
+Contracts management app written in nodejs, powered by Steedos and Salesforce Lightning Design System

 # how to install & run?